paylayio/paylayio.github.io/identityserver/docker.md

 For this guide, we use an Environment variable file to store and read settings.
 If you require or prefer other ways of settings management, please refer to the [Docker documentation](https://docs.docker.com).

 ### Environment variable file

-Create a file called `identityserver_env` containing the following contents, and save it to a location on your machine.
+Create a file called `identityserver_env` using the content below and save the file to your PAYLAY working directory:
 ~~~ ini
 PayLay:IdentityServer:Rdbms=Sqlite
 PayLay:IdentityServer:ConnectionString=Data Source=/paylay/identityserver.sqlite